Juan-Moctezuma/Statsheep-Web-Scraper/README.md

 The purpose of this Python web scraper is to extract data from Statsheep.com, and generate a csv file containing a list of the top 1000 most-viewed Youtube channels.
 In addition, this script generates a bar chart with the top 5 Youtube channels out of those 1000 channels / YouTubers.
 The csv document and bar chart update whenever Statsheep does.

+### Directory Tree
+N/A (project consists of one .py file)

+### What are the outputs?
+1. CSV
+2. Chart

 ### Technologies

-1. Python 3
+1. Python 3 (packages):
    * bs4 / BeautifulSoup
-   * matplotlib
+   * Matplotlib
-   * matplotlib.pyplot
+   * Matplotlib.pyplot
-   * numpy
+   * Numpy